 168 films can be made in two general categories, "Speed Films" and "Non-Speed" films.
-Speed Films must abide by rigid time rules to complete their film in 168 hours.
-Non-speed films may begin when fees are paid but must complete by the same turn-in hour as Speed Films.
+Speed Films must abide by a rigid start time and complete their film's shoot and edit in 168 hours.
+Non-speed films may begin anytime after fees are paid.
+They must be turned in on time.
+All films must have legible, readable credits.

 "Speed Film" Types: